 Look at our 25 stunning complementary colors examples to set you on the right path.

 Pssst – If you are looking for more information behind color theory, see our How to Use Complementary Colors in Photography article.

 Red and Green

 I often hear that red and green is not a pleasing combination.
-To those who think that I would like to show some Christmas decorations.
+To those who agree with this statement, I would like to show some Christmas decorations.
 Or a strawberry.

 Red and green is a common pair in nature.
 Take a look at red flowers on green grass, apples in a foliage, tropical birds or even a ladybug on a leaf.

-You should be careful when red dominates the image.
-This is a strong color, so make sure you want to turn the intensity of your photo up to eleven.
+- You should be careful when red dominates the image.
+This is a strong color, so make sure you turn up the intensity of your photo.

 When you let green take the lion’s share of the image, red becomes a perfect anchor to your point of interest.
 Our eyes are naturally drawn to bright warm colors.

 So don’t be afraid to use a spot of red to mark the focus of the viewer’s attention.